7ayd/stability/README.md

-Pegged Stabled coin to USD using yeild-bearing assets.
+Pegged stablecoin to USD using yeild-bearing assets.